chriso0710/hayvalley/_pages/about.md

 * Dozens of presentations, workshops and talks made
 * 5 publications in professional journals
 * 3.5, relase since working with TYPO3
-* 2009, year since working with AWS/heroku
+* 2009, year since working with cloud, AWS, heroku
 * 4 marathons and half marathons run
-* 8000+ km on the bicycle per year
+* 10000 km on the bicycle per year